 JFI is a 501(c)(3) nonprofit applied research organization founded in 2014 by Bobby Jain.
 We work to create theory, policy designs, and practical tools that enable governments, public institutions, and regional coalitions to shape markets for the common good.

-Find out more about how we work ›
+Find out more about our work ›

 OUR TOOLS